 The research article, ‘Taming THC …’, might help us answer this question.
 The paper states: “Scientific evidence is presented for non-cannabinoid plant components as putative antidotes to intoxicating effects of THC that could increase its therapeutic index.
 Methods for investigating entourage effects in future experiments will be proposed.
 Phytocannabinoid and terpenoid synergy, if proven, increases the likelihood that an extensive pipeline of new therapeutic products is possible from this venerable plant.”

-One section in the article describes some of beta-caryophyllene’s antiemetic, anti-inflammatory, gastric cytoprotective and antimalarial properties.
+One section in the article describes beta-caryophyllene’s antiemetic, anti-inflammatory, gastric cytoprotective, and antimalarial properties.
 Much like capsaicin cream, beta-caryophyllene may “awaken the senses” and help break you out of a negative thought spiral and prevent weed-induced paranoia.

 4. Ingest Some Other Terpenoids